gwleuverink/bundle/docs/introduction.md

 {: .note }

-> Bundle is meant as a tool for Blade centric apps, like [Livewire](https://livewire.laravel.com), to enable code colocation with page specific JavaScript.
+> Bundle is meant as a tool for Blade centric apps, like [Livewire](https://livewire.laravel.com), to enable colocation of page specific JavaScript inside Blade.

 In contrary to how a JavaScript app would be bundled, this package creates tiny bundles usually only consisting of one module each.
 Depending on the props you pass to the `<x-import />` component.